amanahuja/amanahuja.github.io/content/portfolio/dengue-public-health.md

 ---
-title: "Product strategy for development of dengue public health tools"
+title: "Product Support for an International Initiative on Pandemic Prevention"
-subtitle: ""
+subtitle: "Fenris supported team leads and key stakeholders to understand incentives and product design"
 excerpt: >
-  Fenris provided strategic support to the team and product leads, bolstering an initiative to develop computational tools for public health decision making around dengue / arborvirus disease.
+  Supported product leadership and user research to help improve data-driven public health tools related to arbovirus disease affected by climate-change.
+Worked with teams in the Washington DC, Bangalore, Pune, and Rio de Janeiro.
 date: 2023-01-15
 author: Aman Ahuja
 tags: